marcus-24/LLM-and-RAG-Algorithms/README.md

 ## Training LLMs on free Google Colab GPUs

 If you don't have GPUs on your local computer, Google Colab provides free GPUs (with limits).
+You can clone this repository following Ashwin's Medium article below.

+<a href="https://medium.com/@ashwindesilva/how-to-use-google-colaboratory-to-clone-a-github-repository-e07cf8d3d22b">How to use Google Colaboratory to clone a GitHub Repository to your Google Drive?</a>

 To set up your environment on Google Colab, each notebook will have the code snippet below to install the needed dependencies in the `requirements.txt` if ran in a Google colab notebook.

 ```python
 import sys